johneatmon/eatmon.co/src/components/colophon.md

 ## Technologies

 This website is built with [Astro](https://astro.build), [Tailwind CSS](https://tailwindcss.com/), some React, and a few [Headless UI](https://headlessui.com/) and [Radix UI](https://www.radix-ui.com/) components.
-For a hollistic view of the technologies used, you can [check out the source code on GitHub](https://github.com/johneatmon/eatmon.co).
+For a holistic view of the technologies used, you can [check out the source code on GitHub](https://github.com/johneatmon/eatmon.co).

 ## Services